ATLAS-B28/ATLAS-B28/ReadMe.md

     Java-based scalable backends.
   - Diving into MySQL for efficient and scalable database management.
   - Building server-side applications with Django, a powerful Python web framework.
-  - Exploring the ins and outs of JavaScript, React and Redux for dynamic front-end experiences.
+  - Exploring the ins and outs of JavaScript, React, and Redux for dynamic front-end experiences.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Practicing DBMS, Networking, and OS concpets
+  - Practicing DBMS, Networking, and OS concepts
-  - Gaining technical know-how in DevOps enviroment by learning AWS, Docker and Linux.
+  - Gaining technical know-how in DevOps environment by learning AWS, Docker, and Linux.

  ## 🏆 Achievements

-- 🌟 Completed Forage's Cisco Intro to Software Engineering Completion Certificate - Where I developed a React-based fornt-end application
+- 🌟 Completed Forage's Cisco Intro to Software Engineering Completion Certificate - Where I developed a React-based front-end application
-- 🌟 Learnt and Compeleted DSA COurse on Udemy - Here, learnt to solve basic DSA questions and gain knowledge regarding various data structures and algorithms
+- 🌟 Learnt and Completed DSA COurse on Udemy - Here, learned to solve basic DSA questions and gain knowledge regarding various data structures and algorithms

 ## 📬 Get in Touch